You can help yourself to stay healthy in lots of ways, even small changes can improve your health and cut your risk of illness.

 Making sure you eat a wide range of wholesome fresh foods can help keep your weight constant as well as making sure you get the nutrients you need.

 Try to eat at least five portions of different fruit and vegetables each day and choose fresh produce rather than processed and pre-prepared ready meals.
-Try to eat different foods over the week, rather than having the same thing every day for breakfast or lunch - this will ensure you are getting a range of vitamins and your body does not develop intolerances to food that you tend to eat too often.
+You should try to eat different foods over the week, rather than having the same thing every day for breakfast or lunch – this will ensure you are getting a range of vitamins and your body does not develop intolerances to food that you tend to eat too often.??
 Try to avoid foods that are high in saturated or trans fats, salt or sugar and those that contain artificial flavouring and additives like E numbers.

 Keeping active is a key part of both physical and mental well-being.
 Thirty minutes a day of a steady physical activity is highly recommended, and activities such as walking, swimming, yoga and cycling can help your body and mind stay in shape.

 If you are over 16 and would like help to improve your fitness levels or lose weight, see our health trainer service page for further details about how our specially trained staff can support you in achieving your goal.
-If you live in Northumberland call 01670 784 197 or for North Tyneside call 0191 270 4510.
+If you live in Northumberland call 01670 7623 840

 Look after your sexual health

-Using condoms during sex will protect you from most sexually transmitted infections (STIs), including Chlamydia and HIV.
-Free condoms are available from our family planning clinics and sexual health clinics.
+Using condoms during sex will protect you from most sexually transmitted infections (STIs), including chlamydia and HIV.
+Free condoms are available from our sexual health clinics.

 Manage your stress levels